Televisions

 • SDR calibratioot perfect

-With 2560 mini-leds divided into 180 zones, the Hisense 65U8HQTUK television - the 65 cm version of the Hisense 55U8HQ that we tested - is an excellent model on paper, even more so because it has a 70-watt Dolby Atmos audio system.At the bottom, the frame is wide and covered with fabric, concealing front-firing loudspeakers - supported by a subwoofer at the rear and an up-firing box in the upper part of the frame.
+With 2560 mini-leds divided into 180 zones, the Hisense 65U8HQTUK television - the 65 cm version of the Hisense 55U8HQ covered previously - is an excellent model on paper, even more so because it has a 70-watt Dolby Atmos audio system.At the bottom, the frame is wide and covered with fabric, concealing front-firing loudspeakers - supported by a subwoofer at the rear and an up-firing box in the upper part of the frame.
 The reward for the constructive efforts: a precise, compelling sound with clearly intelligible voice reproduction, according to "video".
 The 65U8HQTUK does even better with the picture: HDR effects come across well, thanks to the high light output.
 In this respect, the Hisense TV does not have to stand in front of a Samsung GQ65QN90A.
 The QLED set, which is equipped with an ADS panel (a further development of IPS), also goes all out in terms of colour volume and viewing angle.
 There is room for improvement regarding maximum contrast and black reproduction, but the 65U8HQ still earns the title "highlight" in the video test.

 CONCLUSIO